-- ISS.BASELINE: The requested VLTI array for the interferometric observations: small, medium, large or astrometric with the ATs, or UTs with the UTs.
-Note that the dual-field and dual-field wide modes can only use AT configurations small and astrometric.
-See the VLTI configuration page. - ISS.VLTITYPE: The requested type of interferometric observations; several options can be selected from this keyword list, e.g. "imaging + timeseries" for recurring imaging of a variable object.
-For details, see the VLTI user manual. - COU.AG.TYPE: This keyword defines the type of Coudé guiding to be used.
-The default setting, COU.AG.TYPE = ADAPT_OPT, implies that, for the ATs, NAOMI or, for the UTs, MACAO will be used (equivalent to COU.AG.TYPE = DEFAULT).
+• COU.AG.TYPE: This keyword defines the type of Coudé guiding to be used.
+The default setting, COU.AG.TYPE = ADAPT_OPT, implies that, for the ATs, NAOMI or, for the UTs, MACAO will be used.
 For offset Coudé guiding in the infrared ("CIAO off-axis"), COU.AG.TYPE = IR_AO_OFFAXIS has to be set.
-In this case, an offset Coudé guide star has to be specified, that is COU.AG.GSSOURCE = SETUPFILE has to also be specified (see below). - Under special circumstances (e.g. for crowded fields) it might be necessary to use NAOMI or MACAO with the technical CCD (TCCD) by setting COU.AG.TYPE = ADAPT_OPT_TCCD, respectively, in order to carry out a manual acquisition and to accurately centre the chosen Coudé guide star before closing the respective AO loop.
+In this case, an offset Coudé guide star has to be specified, that is COU.AG.GSSOURCE = SETUPFILE has to also be specified (see below).

+Under special circumstances (e.g. for crowded fields) it might be necessary to use NAOMI or MACAO with the technical CCD (TCCD) by setting COU.AG.TYPE = ADAPT_OPT_TCCD, respectively, in order to carry out a manual acquisition and to accurately centre the chosen Coudé guide star before closing the respective AO loop.
 However this is not necessary for most programmes.
 Therefore, users are advised to leave COU.AG.TYPE = ADAPT_OPT, unless they are sure that CIAO off-axis is required (COU.AG.TYPE = IR_AO_OFFAXIS) or the specific setting has been discussed with the instrument scientist and USD before phase 2 submission.

 - COU.AG.GSSOURCE: This keyword is used to tell the system which source shall be used for Coudé guiding (see Sect.
-2.2.2). - In single-field mode the keyword can have the following values: - SCIENCE: Coudé guiding on the science object.
-The coordinates are those given by the RA/DEC fields of the target. - SETUPFILE: Coudé guiding on a chosen guide star different from the science object.
+2.2.2). - In single-field mode the keyword can have the following values: - SCIENCE: Coudé guiding on the science object. - SETUPFILE: Coudé guiding on a chosen guide star different from the science object.
 The coordinates are those given in the COU.AG.ALPHA/DELTA fields in the acquisition template.
 Please note the constraints for NAOMI/MACAO guide star in Sect.
-2.2.6 and 2.2.5 and that these constraints are also pertinent if Coudé guiding are attempted on the SCIENCE object. - In dual-field mode it must always be SETUPFILE.
-The coordinates given in COU.AG.
-ALPHA/DELTA can either be the fringe-tracking target coordinates or the coordinates of a different guide star (Sect.
-2.2.2). - In dual-field wide mode there is also option FT, which uses the fringe tracking object for Coudé guiding.
-The coordinates are those given in the acquisition template in "FT object RA" and "FT object DEC". - COU.AG.ALPHA/DELTA: Coordinates of the Coudé guide star.
+2.2.7 and 2.2.6 and that these constraints are also pertinent if Coudé guiding are attempted on the SCIENCE object. - In dual-field on-axis, off-axis and wide modes there is also option FT, which uses the fringe tracking object for Coudé guiding. - COU.AG.ALPHA/DELTA: Coordinates of the Coudé guide star.
 These keywords should only be specified if the keyword COU.AG.GSSOURCE is set to SETUPFILE.
-Otherwise they should be 0 as the Coudé Guiding will use the science target to guide on. - COU.GS.MAG: Coudé guide star V-band (MACAO), R-Band (NAOMI) or K-band (CIAO) magnitude.
-For MACAO and NAOMI also G band magnitude can be used.
+Otherwise they should be 0 as the Coudé Guiding will use the science target to guide on. - COU.AG.PMA/PMD: RA/DEC proper motion of the Coudé guide star in arcsec/year.
+These keywords should only be specified if the keyword COU.AG.GSSOURCE is set to SETUPFILE.
+Otherwise they should be 0.0 as the Coudé Guiding will use the science target to guide on. - COU.GS.EPOCH: Epoch for the Coudé guide star coordinates. - COU.GS.MAG: Coudé guide star V-band (MACAO), R-Band (NAOMI) or K-band (CIAO) magnitude.
+For MACAO and NAOMI also G band magnitude can be used, and is the one that is closest to the system wavelength response.
 This magnitude should always be given.
-In the case of a variable star the faintest magnitude should be given. - COU.AG.PMA/PMD: RA/DEC proper motion of the Coudé guide star in arcsec/year.
-These keywords should only be specified if the keyword COU.AG.GSSOURCE is set to SETUPFILE.
-Otherwise they should be 0.0 as the Coudé Guiding will use the science target to guide on. - TEL.TARG.PARALLAX: This keyword specifies the parallax of the target given in the target tab in p2.
-For dual-field mode this is the fringe tracker target and for the dual-field wide the science target.
-It is required for accurate fringe positioning if the parallax exceeds 100 mas.
+In the case of a variable star the faintest magnitude should be given. - ISS.BASELINE: The requested VLTI array for the interferometric observations: small, medium, large or extended with the ATs, or UTs with the UTs.
+Note that the dual-field and dual-field wide modes can only use AT configurations small and large.
+See the VLTI configuration page. - ISS.VLTITYPE: The requested type of interferometric observations: snapshot, imaging, timeseries, and astrometry.
+Several options can be selected from this keyword list, e.g. "imaging + timeseries" for recurring imaging of a variable object.
+For details, see the VLTI user manual.